 - back remains straight

-- knees are pushed backwards to create room for the bar to pass the knees
+- knees are pushed backward to create room for the bar to pass the knees

 - once the bar has passed the knees, the knees are pushed forward back under the bar to allow a powerful upward extension during the second pull (this action is also called scoop or double-knee bent)